The XBT toolbox

 • ker_simcall: transmuting from user request into kernel handlers

-• ker_synchro: Kernel synchronization activity (lock/acquire on a mutex, semaphore or condition)
+• ker_synchro: Kernel synchronization activities (lock/acquire on a mutex, semaphore or condition)

 • ker_barrier: Barrier kernel-space implementation